codefresh-io/cap-docs.codefresh.io/_docs/integrations/codefresh-api.md

 1. Triggering builds from another system.
 You can start a Codefresh pipeline from any other internal system that you already have in your organization.
 1. Getting the status of builds in another system.
 1. Creating pipelines externally.
-You don't have to use the Codefresh GUI to create pipelines.
+You don't have to use the Codefresh UI to create pipelines.
 You can create them programmatically using your favorite template mechanism.
 You can reuse pipelines using your own custom implementation if you have special needs in your organization.

 You can browse the current API at [https://g.codefresh.io/api/](https://g.codefresh.io/api/){:target="\_blank"}.